citp/privacy-policy-historical/w/wh/who/whoisxmlapi.com.md

-> *The following text is extracted and transformed from the whoisxmlapi.com privacy policy that was archived on 2013-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130621174339id_/http%3A//whoisxmlapi.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the whoisxmlapi.com privacy policy that was archived on 2013-12-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131220112506id_/http%3A//www.whoisxmlapi.com/privacy.php) for the most accurate reproduction.*

-# Whois API, Whois XML API
+# Whois API, LLC Privacy Policy

 ##  Whois API, LLC Privacy Policy